ankit/stylebot/README.md

-_Currently, this extension is in maintenance mode since I do not have time to actively work on it.
-I likely won't be able to respond to bugs / feature requests in a timely manner.
+_Currently, this extension is under limited support.
+I likely won't be able to respond to bugs / feature requests in an active manner.
 Thanks for your patience._

 ## Stylebot